nickwebb6538/DuRP_Sediment_Fluxes/README.md

 # DuRP_Sediment_Fluxes
-This repository contains data collected at the Jornada Experimental Range (JER) Duneland Restoration Project (DuRP) and National Wind Erosion Research Network (NWERN) site and used in the DuRP Sediment Fluxes project.
+This repository contains data collected at the USDA-ARS Jornada Experimental Range (JER) Duneland Restoration Project (DuRP) and National Wind Erosion Research Network (NWERN) site and used in the DuRP Sediment Fluxes project.

 # Authors